Before you decide to sell your home in Northern Virginia, understand your seller’s closing cost to find out the true cost of the selling process.

 Finally, you’re not interested in reading the entire article, but you want to hear the information.
 Check out my eight-minute video below that will walk you through the topics covered on this page.

-1. Calculate Your Homes Value
+1. Calculate Your Home Value

-It’s essential to look at selling a home differently than buying a home.
 Most home buyers start their process with a quick visit to the bank to determine how much home they can afford.

 YOUR HOME = BANK